stoeffel/elm-verify-examples/Readme.md

 $ touch tests/elm-doc-test.json
 ```

-`elm-doc-test.json` contains information on which files contain doc tests and where to find them.
+`elm-doc-test.json` contains information on which files contain verified examples and where to find them.

 ```json
 {